-The process starts with the definition of data and information deemed significant for identifying the processes and control activities on which to focus the subsequent analyses.
-The significant data and information is identified with reference to the financial statements for the year and is based on an assessment of the qualitative and quantitative aspects pertaining to the selection of significant accounts and processes, in addition to the identification of the systems in scope in preparation for the management of administrative accounting processes.
+&lt;sup>3Accuracy (of the reporting): reports that are neutral and precise.
+Financial reports are considered neutral if they do not contain pre-conceived distortions aimed to influence the decision-making process of its users in order to obtain a specific of administrative accounting processes.
 In order to define the quantities considered significant for the purpose of compliance with Law 262/05, an approach (widespread at international level) defined by the Public Company Accounting Oversight Board (PCAOB) in the document "Auditing Standard n.
 5" is used.
 On the basis of this approach, "scoping" is carried out half-yearly and based on the values of the financial statements for the previous year/half-year as soon as they are available, defining:

-• Significant accounts, namely the quantitative dimension that financial statement items must have to be considered "significant";
+$^4$ Reliability (of the reporting): reporting that is so clear and complete that investors can make informed and aware investment decisions.
+Reporting is considered clear if it simplifies the understanding of complex aspects of the Company, without being excessive and pointless.

-• Significant processes, namely processes for which it is thought necessary to assess the efficiency of the ICFR;
+5Promptness (of the reporting): reports that comply with due dates set for its release.

-• Relevant IT systems, namely the applications supporting administrative-accounting activities to be considered during the verification phase.
+- Significant accounts, namely the quantitative dimension that financial statement items must have to be considered "significant"; - Significant processes, namely processes for which it is thought necessary to assess the efficiency of the ICFR; - Relevant IT systems, namely the applications supporting administrative-accounting activities to be considered during the verification phase.

-On the basis of the scoping and the processes identified as relevant, an update is carried out on the mapping of the standard risks8 and general control objectives9, achievement of which could be invalidated due to potential10 unintentional errors or frauds11.
+On the basis of the scoping and the processes identified as relevant, an update is carried out on the mapping of the standard risks and general control objectives, achievement of which could be invalidated due to potential unintentional errors or frauds.